 - have enough money without help from public funds to support and house yourself and any dependants

 - can and plan to work in the UK

 For more information visit: http://thecommonwealth.org/member-countries

-A: Then you need to obtain a Tier 2 visa.
-Depending on your circumstances there are various requirements but the most usual are:
+Then you need to obtain a Tier 2 visa.
+This system is changing and a new system will be in place for 2021.
+Currently, depending on your circumstances there are various requirements, but the most usual are:

 - You need to be sponsored by an employer so you will have to make a case to them

 - To be paid a salary of £30,000 per year in the UK (only with an exception for PhD holders),